Fudan-iGEM/2024-wiki/src/part-collection.md

 ### Peptide Encapsulation

-The Peptide Encapsulation (EP) module is designed to facilitate the effective encapsulation of enzymes within the carboxysome structure, enhancing the efficiency of biochemical reactions.
+The Peptide Encapsulation (EP) module is designed to facilitate the effective encapsulation of enzymes to the carboxysome structure, enhancing the efficiency of biochemical reactions.
 EP ([BBa_K5115002](https://parts.igem.org/Part:BBa_K5115002))  serves as a linker that connects the target enzymes to the carboxysome, ensuring proper localization.
 We test its targeting efficienty with stayGold fused with EP ([BBa_K5115057](https://parts.igem.org/Part:BBa_K5115057)).

 In our design, EP is integrated into several composite parts: the part hoxF fused with EP ([BBa_K5115058](https://parts.igem.org/Part:BBa_K5115058), and its ribozyme-connected version [BBa_K5115061](https://parts.igem.org/Part:BBa_K5115061)) or hoxU fused with EP ([BBa_K5115059](https://parts.igem.org/Part:BBa_K5115059), and its ribozyme-connected version [BBa_K5115062](https://parts.igem.org/Part:BBa_K5115062)) combines the hoxF or hoxU coding sequence, responsible for encoding a hydrogenase subunit, inframe with EP, facilitating the targeted delivery of the hydrogenase into the carboxysome.

 Additionally, the parts hox and hyp with EP targeted hoxF ([BBa_K5115063](https://parts.igem.org/Part:BBa_K5115063)) and hox and hyp with EP targeted hoxU ([BBa_K5115064](https://parts.igem.org/Part:BBa_K5115064)) contain the hox and hyp genes, with EP specifically targeting hoxF and hoxU, respectively, for encapsulation.
-This design allows for the coordinated expression and delivery of both hydrogenase and helper proteins within the carboxysome shell, promoting efficient nickel ion reduction processes.
+This design allows for the coordinated expression and delivery of both hydrogenase and helper proteins to the carboxysome shell, promoting efficient nickel ion reduction processes.

 <div style="text-align: center;">
    <p>Table 7: Parts for Peptide Encapsulation</p>